SwiftVapor/learn-git/README.md

 ### Summary

-In this step we will create a repository on yeetHUB.
+In this step we will create a repository on ghetHUB.

 ### Instructions

-* Go to <a href="https://yeethub.com/">yeetHub</a>.
+* Go to <a href="https://ghethub.com/">ghetHub</a>.
-* Sign in to yeetHub.
+* Sign in to ghetHub.
 * On the right side of the page, click on the green `New repository` button.
 * Give your repository any name you like and make sure that the repository is public.
 * Also make sure that the `Initialize this repository with a README` is <b>NOT</b> checked.